kinow/autosubmit/docs/source/usage.rst

 It checks experiment configuration and copy code from original repository to project directory.

-.. danger:: DO NOT USE THIS COMMAND IF YOU ARE NOT SURE !
+.. warning:: DO NOT USE THIS COMMAND IF YOU ARE NOT SURE !
     Project directory will be overwritten and you may loose local changes.